 This Section provides a step-by-step guide to filling out your stream redesignation petition.
-As you follow the steps below, please refer to the sample Petition Form provided in Appendix A of this handbook.
+As you follow the steps below, please refer to the sample Petition Form provided in Appendix A of this Handbook.
+Note: be sure to provide thorough answers to the requested information, even if that means using additional paper or creating your own petition using the EQB's Petition Form as a baseline.